kbrsh/sold/README.md

 3) Create a folder called `src` (or whatever you named the source).

-4) To make a new post, make a markdown file, for example `post.md`.
+4) To make a new post, make a markdown file, for example `post.md` in the source folder.
 Put some metadata at the top to let Sold know of the title and description of the post, then put your content.
 For example:
 ```markdown
 ---
 title: First Post